akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Well!
 At last a lively hunt!”

-He lunged and caught the goose just as it snapped at the secretary.
+He lunged and caught the goose just as it snapped at the secretary's rear end.

 At the sound of Goosie's distressed squawking, Beatrice burst into the hall, long hair flying and uncovered.